onexus/onexus/onexus-documentation/compilation.rst

 Onexus installation
 ++++++++++++++++++++++++++++

-Follow above instructions to install Onexus from source code.
+Follow above instructions to compile Onexus source code.

 Requirements
 ************

+If you have Java JDK 6, Maven 3 and Git installed you can skip these steps.

 #.
 We will install everything in the same folder::